 The Sneaky Ways Guest Posters Could Mislead Our Readers

 Many bloggers have agents on their blogs for pitches, interviews, “what are you looking for” conversations.
 We know some agents are less than ethical.
 Some have withheld royalty money from their clients.
 Some have egregious clauses in their agency agreement.
 Some trigger conflict of interest concerns with their “self-publishing” arms.

 Every one of those questionable agents has probably guest posted on a writing blog somewhere on the internet.

 Some bloggers have publishers on their blogs for pitch sessions or industry posts.
-Here, I’ve hosted a pitch session for Entangled Publishing and an educational post about small publishers by Musa Publishing.
+Here, I’ve hosted a pitch session for Entangled Publishing and an educational post about small publishers by someone once connected to Musa Publishing.
 Yet we know publishers have gone under and screwed their authors.
 Or some have horrible contracts.
 Or royalty rates.